 When Do Winged Termites Appear and How Long Do Swarms Last?

 There’s a lot of variation from one species to another, with some species taking flight in summer and others in winter.
 They’re more commonly seen during the day but will also appear at dusk in areas that are brightly lit.

-The termite swarmers tend to only remain in flight for 30 to 40 minutes and only the largest species are capable of flying far from their original nest.
+The termite swarmers tend to only remain in flight for 30 to 40 minutes.
+Only the largest species are capable of flying far from their original nest.

 What Are Flying Termites Attracted To?

-During their mating flight, alates are attracted to light.
+During their mating flight, alates are attracted to light sources.
 Usually, the swarmers will appear during the day, but may also occur in the evening if the area is brightly illuminated.

 Alates also have a different mating behavior than ants or bees.
 The male and female alates will pair off and search for a place to start their nest.
 This includes rotting or soaked wood as well as mulch piles.

 Once they’ve found a suitable location, they’ll dig a burrow big enough for the two of them, seal themselves inside, then finally mate.